-Think of a situation where you have five satellite offices, each with their own best practices and learned knowledge.
+Think of a situation where you have five satellite offices, each with its own best practices and learned knowledge.
 With disparate systems, you can’t readily tap into this institutional knowledge.
 A designer in Office A might have figured out how to save hours on a task, but if this information isn’t easily shared, designers in Office B and C won’t be able to learn from it.

-The result is wasted time, stagnant learning, and foggy decision making.
+The result is wasted time, stagnant learning, and foggy decision-making.

 How expansive this consolidation exercise is will depend on how your agency is currently structured.
 Digital-first agencies have a leg up in this regard since they usually already use cloud-based distributed systems.
 If you have older legacy systems, you have your work cut out for you.